 In accordance with the UK Corporate Governance Code (the "UK Code"), the Board has assessed the expectations that the Company will be able to continue in operation and meet ongoing financial obligations.
 In order to make the assessment and as noted above, the Board has carried out a robust review of the principal risks and uncertainties, to which the Company is exposed and that potentially threaten future performance and liquidity.
 It has assessed the Company's current position and prospects as detailed in the Chairman's Statement and Investment Adviser's Report.
-The period covered by the viability statement is the next three financial years to 29 February 2028.
+The period covered by the viability statement is the next three financial years to 28 February 2027.

-The Board continues to consider that a viability period of three years is appropriate as it is expected that the sale of the investments will take nearly that time to achieve.
-This three-year period is considered consistent with the Company's investment policy to make no further investments except in respect of which it has existing obligations and to continue selectively to support the existing portfolio.
+The Board has continued to use the period of three years that has been used historically to assess viability.
+This period is considered appropriate as the actions will be directed at achieving liquidity from sales of investments at a level that will reasonably ensure the longer-term viability of the operations of the Company.
+It is also considered the three-year period is consistent with the Company's investment policy to make no further investments except in respect of which it has existing obligations and to continue selectively to support the existing portfolio.
 The Board will continue to review the period of assessment on an annual basis and may in future adjust if considered appropriate.